grafana/k6-studio/README.md

 ## Installation

-k6 Studio is available for Mac and Windows (Linux support coming soon).
+Grafana k6 Studio is available for Mac and Windows (Linux support coming soon).
 You can download the latest version from the [Releases page](https://github.com/grafana/k6-studio/releases).

 > ⚠️ [Google Chrome](https://www.google.com/chrome/browser-tools/) needs to be installed on your machine for the recording functionality to work.

 ## How it works

-k6 Studio is composed of three main components:
+Grafana k6 Studio is composed of three main components:

 ### Recorder

 The recorder is designed to generate a HAR recording of the user flow you want to test.
 When you start a recording, a new browser window opens, and every request is collected to generate the HAR file.
 You can also create groups during the recording to better organize your test script.

 > The recorder uses a proxy to catch requests from the specific browser window, which is powered by [mitmproxy](https://github.com/mitmproxy/mitmproxy).

 ### Generator